Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-Our result in \thm{thm:upperbound} improves upon two previous results concerning parallel CNOT-circuit synthesis, respectively, with sufficient ancillae or without any ancillae.
-By parallelizing any CNOT circuit into an $O(\log n)$-depth $O(n^2/\log n)$-size equivalent circuit with $m=O(n^2/\log^2 n)$ ancillae, we reduce the number of ancillae needed by Moore and Nilsson \cite{moore2001parallel} by a factor of $\log^2 n$.
-By achieving asymptotically optimal depth bound of $O\pbra{\frac{n}{\log n}}$ in parallel CNOT-circuit synthesis without any ancillae, i.e., $m = 0$, we reduce the depth implied in the work of Patel, Markov, and Hayes \cite{patel2008optimal} by a factor of $n$.
+Inspired by the two prior landmark results on CNOT-circuit synthesis, our result in \Cref{thm:upperbound} also improves upon both of these earlier constructions: \begin{itemize} \item {\bf Depth Optimization with Sufficient Ancillae}: By parallelizing any CNOT circuit into an equivalent one with $O(\log n)$ depth and $O(n^2/\log n)$ size using only $m=O(n^2/\log^2 n)$ ancillae, we reduce the number of ancillae needed by Moore and Nilsson \cite{moore2001parallel} by a factor of $\log^2 n$. \item {\bf Depth Optimization without Ancillae}: By achieving the asymptotically optimal depth bound of $O(n/\log n)$ in parallel CNOT-circuit synthesis without any ancillae---i.e., for the case $m = 0$---we reduce the depth implied in the work of Patel, Markov, and Hayes \cite{patel2008optimal} by a factor of $n$. \end{itemize}

-These improvements are significant theoretically, because we also prove --- by a counting argument --- that our space-depth trade-off is asymptotically tight.
-The tightness of \thm{thm:upperbound} is proved in a more general setting by the following theorem.
-That is, even if arbitrary two-qubit quantum gate is allowed, rather than only CNOT gates, to approximately implement the given CNOT circuit, the construction still meets the lower bound.
-Roughly speaking, an {\em $\epsilon$-approximate circuit} outputs a quantum state close to the CNOT circuit's output under $\ell_2$ norm.
+These improvements are the best possible.
+We prove---by a counting argument---that our space-depth trade-off is asymptotically tight.
+In fact, the optimality of \Cref{thm:upperbound} is established in a more general setting as stated in \Cref{thm:lowerbound} below.
+We show that, even if one is allowed to use arbitrary two-qubit quantum gates---rather than CNOT gates only---to approximately implement given CNOT circuits, the depth of our synthesized circuits still meet the achievable lower bound (in the the worst-case).